 Sam has performed at major festivals and concert series around the world, including conducting the opening night concert of the 2019 MaerzMusik festival in Berlin, being an artist-in-residence at Ilan Volkov’s Tectonics Festival in Tel Aviv, presenting a three day performance and sound installation at the Tokyo Experimental Festival, and many others.

-Sam’s record, Horatiu Radulescu: Plasmatic Works Vol. 1, will be released in early-2022 on Mode Records, and focusses on Radulescu’s early spectral works for winds and electronics.
+Sam’s record, Horatiu Radulescu: Plasmatic Works Vol. 1, was released in June 2022 on Mode Records, and focusses on Radulescu’s early spectral works for winds and electronics.
 This will be followed by two more records in this series, the first featuring music for the “sound icon,” and the second open-scored works realised by mixed ensemble.
 Sam also has albums available on Another Timbre (with Golden Fur and Klaus Lang), Ftarri (with Taku Sugimoto), Wandelweiser (with Rebecca Lane and Eva-Maria Houben), Marginal Frequency, and many others.

 NEW LP OUT ON BLACK TRUFFLE!